stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 #### HTML Golden tests

-Lets start with the HTML module importing all the things we need
+Let's start with the HTML module importing all the things we need:

 ```haskell
 import           Test.Hspec
 import           Test.Hspec.Golden
 import           HTML.Html
 ```
-and writting our test.
+and writing our test.

 ```haskell
 spec :: Spec